 I teach high school.
 Depending on what you teach, you might want to have a Shark Tank project.

 I am currently in a leadership position in my school.
 The high school students have a gap between their lectures for a minimum of 45 minutes to an hour and half.
 I am in charge of gathering them into a special assembly room and finding something, like a daily activity to keep them busy, mixed with fun, and encourage them to join it rather than be wandering around in the school as they used to do before.

 Does any one have ideas for activities that can be done daily to make our gathering full of educational fun or even just fun?
 Activities can be some for boys and some for girls as well as some others to be done by both of them.

 I appreciate all your help and thanks.

 Perhaps they could play board games: monopoly, scrabble, chess, etc. These take up lots of time and keep people thinking.
-If you could leave the games set up so that everyone could return to an unfinished game the next day, so much the better.

 What sort of activities or things could I do to make my high school a fun school?